pouchdb-community/ember-pouch/README.md

   rev         : DS.attr('string')    // <-- Add this to all your models
 });
 ```

+If you forget to do this, you will see the error:

+    Failed to load resource: the server responded with a status of 409 (Conflict)

+in your console.

 Then, in your application, extend `EmberPouch.Adapter` and set your `PouchDB` database: